fredericaltorres/WinFormebble/README.md

 WinFormebble is a C librarary to program the Pebble smart watch that is friendly to C# and WinForm developer.

+WinFormebble, use the memory manager library name [MemoryM](https://github.com/fredericaltorres/MemoryM).

+Text associated to label control are completely managed by MemoryM and do not not need to be freed.

+The method Form_Destructor() will free all control associated to the form.

 **** This library is in ALPHA mode.***

 # Contact